-- Stop the practice of invasive body searches for detainees and during family visits - Put an end to the use of all corporal punishment, abuse, violence, ill-treatment and torture, in detention or during arrests. - Develop and build a progressive protocol on the use of force in socio-educative centres, according to national and international parameters, to be applied by all professionals who work in the units of the Socio-Educational System.
+- Improve detention conditions in juvenile detention centres urgently to comply with international standards, including the definitive end to "lockups" and unhealthy spaces used to commit torture under the pretext of imposing a disciplinary measure. - Close the socio-educational units that are in violation of the architectural parameters of SINASE, according to Resolution 119/2006 of the National Council for the Rights of Children and Adolescents (CONANDA.
+In the state of Pernambuco, this as the socioeducational unit CASE Cabo, Garanhuns and Arcoverde; - Stop the practice of using handcuffs during the transfer of adolescents; The practice of handcuffing adolescents should be prohibited in observance of what is established in Article 18 of the Statute of the Child and Adolescent and the Binding Precedent no. 11 of the Supreme Court.
+These legal provisions establish that the use of handcuffs is an exceptional measure that should only be used when absolutely necessary and as a last resort. - Stop the practice of invasive body searches for detainees and during family visits - Put an end to the use of all corporal punishment, abuse, violence, ill-treatment and torture, in detention or during arrests. - Develop and build a progressive protocol on the use of force in socio-educative centres, according to national and international parameters, to be applied by all professionals who work in the units of the Socio-Educational System.
 Protocols, ordinances, and/or effective resolutions should be created to regulate the use of force and the use of means of contention in socioeducational centers.
 These protocols should be designed to ensure that force is only used as a last resort, and that any use of force is proportional to the situation at hand.
-The entry of security forces into socioeducational centers should also be regulated to ensure that the safety and wellbeing of inmates is not compromised.
-These protocols, ordinances, and/or effective resolutions should be regularly reviewed and updated to ensure that they remain effective and relevant. - Implement Training and accountability measures for security agents to ensure that they are properly equipped to handle situations without resorting to violence, and to hold them accountable when abuses occur.
+The entry of security forces into socioeducational centers should also be regulated to ensure that the safety and well-being of inmates is not compromised.
+These protocols, ordinances, and/or effective resolutions should be regularly reviewed and updated to ensure that they remain effective and relevant. - Implement Training and accountability measures for security agents to ensure that they are properly equipped to handle situations without resorting to violence, and to hold them accountable when abuses occur. - Reevaluate the socio-educational measures of confinement of pregnant and lactating adolescents, mothers or guardians of children up to 12 years of age, for the purposes of their possible replacement by a measure of open environment, suspension or remission, in accordance with the provisions of Habeas.
+Corpus no. 143,641 and CNJ Resolution no. 91/2021.